surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

 * Conceit - arrogance, pride, judging, comparing and measuring as superior or inferior.
 Ego dissolved.
 * Restlessness - elimination of confusion, distraction, anxiousness (singleness of mind)
 * Ignorance - Learning, Reflection and Wisdom

+> Causing harm to others - is really causing harm to yourself with the natural law of Kamma

 ## The Middle way